OpenMobileAlliance/oma_github_pages/content/news/2022-05-30-advance-firmware-update-lwm2m-object.md

 subtitle: OMA SpecWorks is developing a new, advanced LwM2M Firmware Object
 url:
 by: OMA SpecWorks
-date: 2022-May-31
+date: 2022-May-30
-homepage: 1
+homepage: 2
 tags:
     - microcontrollers
 ---

-**Advanced Firmware Update Object** – [OMASpecWorks](https://omaspecworks.org/) is developing a new, advanced Firmware Object using the [LwM2M](https://lwm2m.openmobilealliance.org/) protocol to support emerging microcontrollers with multiple instances of firmware.
+Advanced Firmware Update Object – [OMASpecWorks](https://omaspecworks.org/) is developing a new, advanced Firmware Object using the [LwM2M](https://lwm2m.openmobilealliance.org/) protocol to support emerging microcontrollers with multiple instances of firmware.

 The [LwM2M](https://lwm2m.openmobilealliance.org/) specifications define a Firmware Update Object, which allows a LwM2M Server to determine the firmware version running on the device, to update firmware on the device and to monitor the progress of the update.
-This Firmware Update Object has been widely implemented and is in deployment today in various IoT devices.
+This Firmware Update Object has been widely implemented and is in deployment today in various IoT devices. <!--more-->

 The firmware update process has become more complex with the advanced microcontrollers that are new to the market, since firmware can now be composed of multiple images.